A short stop at Winant Park, Concord NH

-Piles of snow edged the parking lot and some stretches of trail, but a warm week had melted a great deal of snow and left the trails muddy.
+Piles of snow edged the parking lot and some stretches of trail on a late February day, but a warm week had melted a great deal of snow and left the trails muddy.
 There were a few other cars in the trailhead parking lot, which is easy to find on Fisk Road just off Pleasant Street.

 The park is wooded, with a pair of vistas I enjoyed: a view featuring the State House dome (a view obviously preserved with diligent tree-trimming) and a view of the hills and low mountains to the south and southwest.
 A kiosk at the trailhead and informational signs along the trails offer information about the park’s history.
 The trail network is simple and well-marked.